There are natural laws to attend to

 Work items not sequenced.
 The only effective way to sequence work items from different product managers / owners is to have a common set of objectives to measure against.

 Unclear requirements.
 Having clear objectives and well-defined customers make clarifying requirements easier and more effective.

 No line of sight to strategies and OKRs.
 It is impossible to have this if you don’t have clear strategies and OKRs.

 Lack of coordination between teams.
 Lack of coordination between teams often comes from teams being pulled in different directions.
 Strategies and OKRs can help align the work of teams.

 Problems discovered late and marketing needs left out.
 Strategies and OKRs help create the big picture which helps focus on the end result.

-Eli Goldratt (creator of Theory of Constraints) once said “often reducing batch size is all it takes to bring a system back into control.”
+Eli Goldratt (creator of Theory of Constraints) once said: “often reducing batch size is all it takes to bring a system back into control.”
 Using MBIs is often the most straightforward way to do this.
-If you only do one change to your process I’d suggest it be use MBIs.
+If you only do one change to your process I’d suggest it be to use MBIs.

 If the CTO/CIO and/or product managers are driving then you can start here even if C-Level folks aren’t.